KL05/kl05.github.io/docs/_posts/2019-02-15-learn-react-js.md

 </html>
 ```

-We’ve also imported Babel, as React uses something called JSX to write markup.
-We’ll need to transform this JSX into plain JavaScript, so that the browser can understand it.

-There are more two things I want you to notice:

 1. The `<div>` with the id of `#root`.
 This is the entry point for our app.
 This is where our entire app will live.
 1. The `<script type="text/babel">` tag in the body.
 This is where we’ll write our React.js code.

-If you want to experiment with the code, check out this Scrimba playground.

-## Components

 Everything in React is a component, and these usually take the form of JavaScript classes.
 You create a component by extending upon the `React-Component` class.
 Let’s create a component called `Hello`.